CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{<tab "Email" >}}

-You can use the NetQ UI or the NetQ CLI to create an Email channel.
+You can use the NetQ UI or the NetQ CLI to create an email channel.

 {{<tabs "TabID328" >}}